 Located on 35 private acres abutting the picturesque beach near romantic Puducherry, the Dune Eco Village & Spawelcomes surf seekers with its location, creative types with its Artists in Residence programme, and spa lovers with its Ayurvedic treatments.
 And for the private?
 One of 55 personal bungalows.

 In the heart of tiger country, Samode Safari Lodge is perfect for kids looking to spot local wildlife: from leopards and sloth bears to lizards and jungle cats, it offers a wealth of natural sights to discover.
 For adults, spa treatments, a heated swimming pool, and cooking classes are only some of the temptations.

-Set on an expansive stretch of photogenic coastline, the Park Hyatt Goa Resort and Spa is home to India’s largest swimming pool, complete with waterslides.
+Set on an expansive stretch of photogenic coastline, the ITC Grand Goa Resort and Spa is home to India’s largest swimming pool, complete with waterslides.
 After a family day out, children can be looked after by the hotel’s babysitting services, while parents can enjoy the seven restaurants and bars on-site, as well as Ayurvedic treatments at the Sereno Spa.

 Set on 32 acres, The Oberoi Rajvilas retreat is a luxurious haven in the midst of Rajasthan, where visitors can travel via elephant safari and begin mornings with yoga and meditation sessions.
 Clustered rooms cater to families, while flower-filled private courtyards offer a beautifully tranquil place to take a breather.